iggyjs/reed/README.md

 ## Overview
 Recently, I've found myself reading a lot of articles online from a wide array of sites and publications.
 In the wake of a sudden sprawl to learn more about our poltical system, online privacy, web security and other topics, I consistently wonder what my friends are reading.

-Unfortunately, people don't share as liberally on Facebook as they used to, so that's where `Reed` comes in. `Reed` is an social reading list that allows you to, while surfing the web, add articles to a `Daily Reading List`, which in turn populates your followers feeds.
+Unfortunately, people don't share as liberally on Facebook as they used to, so that's where `Reed` comes in. `Reed` is a social reading list that allows you to, while surfing the web, add articles to a `Daily Reading List`, which in turn populates your followers feeds.
 You follow people whose readings lists you'd like to see, and people follow you if they want to see what you're reading.

 ## Data Model